asyncjake/colorjakd-vscode-themes/README.md

 Honestly, I just got sick of light themes having no vibe and so little contrast that I couldn't see the code, so I made this from scratch.
 Now it's my daytime default :sunny:

-Fully organic fair trade colors injected with concentrated pesticides provided by `https://themes.vscode.one`, then biohacked for better usability and bonzi-buddy resistance.
-Inspired by Arturia hardware then infused with sick colors, this theme is primarily white and violet with a slap of teal and a dash of gold for balance
+Initial structure provided by `https://themes.vscode.one`, then upgraded over time as I 'dogfood' this one every day.
+Inspired by Arturia hardware and simple bright colors, this theme is primarily white and violet with a dash of teal and gold.

 #### violet ice cool (teal accent)

 - ScreenshotPlaceholder

-#### violet ice white (ooo so modern and demure)
+#### violet ice white (simpler, cleaner)

 - ScreenshotPlaceholder